3 Quick Tips for Surfboard Care

 Use a little bit of common sense, like when you are at your car changing out of your wetsuit, either bag it right away and/or put it in you car before you change, or at the very least lay it on the ground, out of the way where no one can step on or drive over it.
 You don’t have to be that guy who needs to prop their board on their car so everyone can see that he/she just had a surf and they must rip.
 If you are standing at your car changing, people will get the idea.

 Same thing should apply when in your house or garage.
 Don’t lean your board against a single wall, it is bound to tip to one side for one reason or another sooner or later.
 At least put it in a corner that it can lean it into, or better yet get some wall mounted surf racks so you can store your boards off the ground and prevent things from falling on it or people tripping over them.
-This will also help to keep you from stacking boards on one another and giving the bottoms a good ol wax job that is a pain in the butt to deal with.
+This will also prevent you from stacking boards on one another and inadvertently giving the bottoms an excessive surf wax job that is a pain in the butt to deal with.